0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 - Use of Managed HSM for security or regulatory requirements.

 - Having the ability to back up the entire vault versus backing up individual keys.

-- Read access requirement to the vault even if a failure occurs.

 For more information, see [Enable multi-region replication on Azure Managed HSM](/azure/key-vault/managed-hsm/multi-region-replication) and [Managed HSM disaster recovery](/azure/key-vault/managed-hsm/disaster-recovery-guide).